John Cornyn: Abortion

+Animal welfare

+Cornyn co-introduced the Ending Agricultural Trade Suppression (EATS) Act, which would limit states' ability to regulate the sale of meat from animals raised on farms that do not meet animal welfare standards.
+In a statement, he said, "states like California shouldn't be able to tell ranchers in Texas how to do their jobs."
+The bill's critics allege that it jeopardizes farm animal welfare.

 Civil rights and law enforcement

 In the 2004 debate surrounding the Federal Marriage Amendment, Cornyn released an advance copy of a speech he was to give at The Heritage Foundation.
-In the speech, he wrote, "It does not affect your daily life very much if your neighbor marries a box turtle.
+In the speech, he wrote, "It does not affect your daily life very much if your neighbor marries an animal.
 But that does not mean it is right ...
-Now you must raise your children up in a world where that union of man and box turtle is on the same legal footing as man and wife."
-According to his office, he removed the reference to the box turtle in the actual speech, but The Washington Post ran the quote, as did The Daily Show.
+Now you must raise your children up in a world where that union of man and animal is on the same legal footing as man and wife."
+According to his office, he removed the reference to the animal in the actual speech, but The Washington Post ran the quote, as did The Daily Show.

 Cornyn sponsored a bill to allow law enforcement to force anyone arrested or detained by federal authorities to provide samples of their DNA, which would be recorded in a central database.

 In a February 24, 2019, tweet, Cornyn mocked dictatorship, centralized power and democratic socialism by quoting Italian fascist leader Benito Mussolini as saying "We were the first to assert that the more complicated the forms assumed by civilization, the more restricted the freedom of the individual must become."

-On June 25, 2022, after the Supreme Court overturned Roe v.
+On June 25, 2022, after former President Barack Obama condemned the U.S. Supreme Court decision Dobbs v.
+Jackson Women's Health Organization, which overturned Roe v.
 Wade and Planned Parenthood v.
-Casey, Cornyn tweeted, "Now do Plessy vs Ferguson/Brown vs Board of Education" in response to former President Barack Obama condemning the reversal of Roe in part because of its standing as "50 years of precedent".
-Representative Joaquin Castro, who interpreted the tweet as advocating the return of segregation in schools, condemned the tweet as racist.
+Casey, in part because of its standing as "50 years of precedent", Cornyn tweeted, "Now do Plessy vs Ferguson/Brown vs Board of Education".
+Representative Joaquin Castro, who interpreted the tweet as advocating the return of segregation in schools, called it racist.
 Cornyn continued in another tweet, "Thank goodness some SCOTUS precedents are overruled"; Brown had overturned more than 50 years of precedent regarding the doctrine of "separate but equal" as defined by Plessy.